 Big Winners: The SmallHD Story

 Here’s an interesting short(ish) documentary about a team of friends from North Carolina who have managed to win Doritos’ Crash the Super Bowl contest twice.
 Actually, these guys have made the finals three times in total and they even got into the Top 5 twice in one year!
-Their ad, Underdog wound up being ranked the #2 commercial of the 2010 Super Bowl so they won a bonus of $600,000.
+Their ad, wound up being ranked the #2 commercial of the 2010 Super Bowl so they won a bonus of $600,000.
 I personally would have re-invested that money in lottery tickets but N.C. crew used their winnings to expand their field monitor company, SmallHD.

 Goat 4 Sale wins the Nielson Super Bowl Ad Survey